niharika-889/Stroke-Risk-Prediction-System/README.md

 ## 🎯 Future Enhancements

-- Deploy the application on Streamlit Cloud
-- Add user authentication
 - Integrate real-time healthcare datasets
+- Add user authentication and patient history tracking
 - Improve model performance with advanced ensemble methods
-- Create a dashboard for patient analytics
+- Create an analytics dashboard for healthcare insights
+- Deploy the application using Docker and cloud infrastructure

 ---